 I have modified the equation above to give a unique solution by including the length as a function of the wire spacing.
-That equation is: $N=(10LS+((10LS)^2+4.5D^3L)^5/(D^2/2))$ where N=number of turns, L is the inductance in uHy, D is the coil diameter, S is spacing in inches between turns (0.064 for #14).
+That equation is: $N=(10LS+((10LS)^2+4.5D^3L)^{5/(D^2/2)})$ where N=number of turns, L is the inductance in uHy, D is the coil diameter, S is spacing in inches between turns (0.064 for #14).
 Although the text books will show optimum length to diameter ratios for the coil to enhance the coil Q, it has little effect for an EH Antenna.
 This is because the loss resistance is a function of the coil Q, and because the loss resistance of the coil is very small compared to the radiation resistance, a change in coil Q has a negligible effect on efficiency.

 Solving the equation we find that we need 15 turns.
 Add a couple of extra because it is easier to remove turns that to add them.
-Actually, when you wind the coil, put a bump in each of a few turns on each end.
-This will allow taping the coil rather than removing turns.
 How long will the coil be?
-Simply multiply the number of turns by the spacing, and the answer is 150.064=about 0.096 inches.
+Simply multiply the number of turns by the spacing, and the answer is 150.064=about 0.96 inches.

 Wind the coil beginning one diameter below the lower cylinder.
 Next run a wire inside the lower cylinder spacing the wire near the center of the pipe and between a screw terminal just above the top of the tuning coil and to the center between the cylinders.
 This terminal is intended to be a holding point for a jumper wire to the coil to be used during the tuning process.
 Add a phasing coil between this wire and the top cylinder.
 Next, add a wire just inside the lower cylinder wall between the lower cylinder and to the bottom of the tuning coil.
-Bend the wire on the tuning coil to make a bump at each turn near the ends (stagger these bumps), and use a clip to serve as the connection to the coil with a short wire from the screw terminal.
-Scrape the insulation from the wire at each of those bumps.
+Use a clip to serve as the connection to the coil with a short wire from the screw terminal.
+Scrape the insulation from the wire at each of the bumps.